Proton Pump Inhibitor (PPI) and Aciphex (rabeprazole) Injury Attorneys

 Proton Pump Inhibitors (PPI) are a class of drugs prescribed to heartburn and ulcer patients.
 In the event that stomach acid is overproduced in the stomach, such as is the case in gastroesophageal reflux disease (GERD), PPI’s inhibit the production of acid, allowing the lining of the esophagus and the stomach to heal.

-Further study of the drug’s side effects and ultimate consequences was conducted at in 2016.
+Further study of the drug’s side effects and ultimate consequences was conducted at Johns Hopkins University in 2016.
 The study linked PPI’s with increased rates of Chronic Kidney Disease (CKD).
 Furthermore, it showed that individuals who were prescribed PPI’s on a one- or twice- daily basis increased their chances of CKD by 20 to 50 percent.
 Ultimately, CDK can lead to kidney failure as the condition damages the kidneys and diminishes their ability for blood-filtering.

 In addition to these risks, patients who have taken high doses of Aciphex for more than a year are also at high risk of wrist, hip and even spinal bone fractures.
 While the exact reason for this is not known, it has been hypothesized that the lessening of acid in the stomach may lead to a diminished digestion of calcium, resulting in less calcium for the body.

 The Federal Drug Administration (FDA) released a warning in 2010 stating that PPI’s could increase bone fractures risks following a study that had shown a link between the two.
 The United Kingdom, in 2012, released a warning stating that acid-reducing drugs could increase the risk of bone fractures.
 This risk was stated as being much higher for the elderly, as well as those patients who had taken the drugs for more than a one year period.